damomarco/receipt_tracker/docs/roadmap.md

 ### Recently Completed

+-   **Advanced Search and Filtering**:
+    -   **Status**: ✅ **Done**
+    -   **Description**: Implemented a comprehensive search and filter system.
+Includes a real-time search bar for merchants and items, an advanced filter modal (date range, categories, amount), a dedicated flat-list view for search results, and highlighting of matched terms within receipts.

 -   **Trip Management & Filtering**:
     -   **Status**: ✅ **Done**
     -   **Description**: Implemented a core trip management system.
 Users can create, update, and delete trips.
 The main UI is now trip-centric, allowing users to filter their receipts by a selected trip for a more focused view.